openaire/guidelines-literature-repositories/docs/introduction.rst

 version of the Guidelines, according to the expansion of the aims of the OpenAIRE project and infrastructure, has a broader scope.
-In fact, these Guidelines are intended to guide repository manager to expose to the OpenAIRE infrastructure not only EC funded publications, but also other Open Access publications, regardless of their funding.
+In fact, these Guidelines are intended to guide repository manager to expose to the OpenAIRE infrastructure not only EC funded publications, but also other open access and non-open access publications, regardless of their funding.

 So, by implementing these Guidelines, repository managers will not only be